 I do NOT have a second home, as my only home is in Harlow.

-The only expense I claim for is the cost of accommodation, and some food and drink at the House of Commons canteen if I am working late into the night, according to the limits set by the Independent Parliamentary Standards Authority.
-Currently MPs can claim up to £150 per night however I choose to stay at the East India Club because the cost at £98 pounds is very low compared to other local hotels around Westminster.
+The only expense I claim for is the cost of accommodation, according to the limits set by the Independent Parliamentary Standards Authority.
+Currently MPs can claim up to £150 per night however I choose to stay at this hotel because the cost at £103 (£98 per night until January 2015) is very low compared to other local hotels around Westminster.